Skip to main content

 To recover the Gateway in the event of a failure, both the IIS configuration and the application files need to be restored.
 There is no dynamic content or database instances on the server, so the content that needs to be backed up only includes:

-- Microsoft IIS Application Configuration: This can be achieved with APPCMD or through configuration in whichever backup solution is implemented.
-For information on APPCMD reference, click here.
+• Microsoft IIS Application Configuration: This can be achieved with APPCMD or through configuration in whichever backup solution is implemented.
+See the APPCMD reference on Microsoft Learn.

 C:\Program Files (x86)\FastPassCorp